tajernigan/weaver-solver/README.md

 # Weaver Solver

 Welcome to the Weaver Solver repository!
-This project consists of two parts both is seperate folders.
+This project consists of two parts both are in seperate folders.

 ## Overview